VaishnaviNimmakanti/Dashboard-Design-Using-CAN-Protocol/README.md

 <img width="1412" height="1114" alt="image" src="https://github.com/user-attachments/assets/417055e2-07bd-4612-b24f-f13b05539c66" />

+## ▶️ Compilation & Build Instructions

+1. Open the project in Keil µVision.
+2. Select the LPC2129 ARM7 microcontroller.
+3. Build and compile the project.
+4. Generate the required HEX file.
+5. Flash the LPC2129 using Flash Magic.
+6. Connect the Main, Fuel, and Indicator Nodes through the CAN Bus.
+7. Connect the required sensors, switches, LCD, and LEDs.
+8. Power ON the complete system.
+9. Verify CAN communication between all nodes.
+10. Observe the temperature, fuel percentage, and indicator status on the LCD.

 ## 🚀 Features

 1. CAN-based communication is established between the Main, Fuel, and Indicator Nodes.